Berkeley Teacher Education Program (BTEP)

 Sarah W. Freedman

-Sarah Warshauer Freedman studies the teaching and learning of written language, as well as ways English is taught in schools.
+Sarah Warshauer Freedman studies the development of written language, as well as ways writing, English, and history are taught and learned in schools.
 Her research focuses on US schools but also includes cross-national comparisons.
-Besides studying written language, she is interested in societal divisions that lead to conflict and inequality.
-She has conducted research on teaching and learning about civics and has studied how adolescents on varied sides of societal divides develop as citizens and civic actors.
-Her work on societal divides has included research on the role of education in reconstructing societies...
+Besides studying writing development, she is interested in societal divisions that lead to conflict and inequality.
+She has conducted research on how adolescents on varied sides of societal divides develop as citizens and civic actors.
+Her work on societal divides has included research on the role of education in reconstructing societies after genocide in Rwanda...

 Michelle Hoda Wilkerson